firecracker-microvm/firecracker/docs/prod-host-setup.md

 #### Check for speculative branch prediction issue mitigation

-Use a kernel compiled with retpoline and run on hardware with microcode supporting Indirect Branch Prediction Barriers (IBPB) and Indirect Branch Restricted Speculation (IBRS).
+Use a kernel compiled with retpoline and run on hardware with microcode supporting conditional Indirect Branch Prediction Barriers (IBPB) and Indirect Branch Restricted Speculation (IBRS).

 These features provide side-channel mitigation for variants of Spectre such as the Branch Target Injection variant.